b-sai/fetch_takehome/README.md

 IDX_NAME="indexname"
 ```

+PINECONE_API is the api key from pinecone

+MODEL_NAME is the name of the model you want to use for embeddings

+PINECONE_ENV is the region for the pinecone.
+Find that here: [https://docs.pinecone.io/docs/projects](https://docs.pinecone.io/docs/projects)

+IDX_NAME is the name of the index you would like to create in pinecone.
+It can be something like "fetch-search"

 Prepare data to be inserted into Pinecone by running: `python prepare_data.py` (This will take a minute or two)

 Run Flask using `python app.py`